merce-fra/PELCA/README.md

     spyder
     ```

-7. **Open and Run Code**: Open your project code in Spyder and run it.
+7. **Open and Run Code**: Open your project code in Spyder and run it (information in Usage part below), PELCA will open.

 ### Using the Project After Initial Setup